ostercloud/12345-aws-12345-martians-prod/README.md

   default = ""
 }
 ```
+You will need to set the `aws_region` to the region where you want to deploy resources, and set the `account_ids` to the account number for the AWS account you will be using.
+This is a security feature that makes sure you dont accidentally apply the wrong terraform config to the wrong account.
 ## Configuring Remote State
 Prior to working with this repo, I would suggest getting familiar with terraform Remote states if you are note already.
 More information on them can be found here: [Remote States](./pre-work/01-Remote-States.md)